Andrew Nicholson Warns – Cross Country Schooling can cause accidents!

 You are critical of riders not getting their horse between leg and hand when going across country…

-“A lot of them seem to just sit on them and run them at top speed.
-Too many are riding at speed as they were told to ride in a rhythm, and they think it is riding in top gear around the course.
+“A lot of them seem to just sit on the horses and run them at top speed.
+Too many are riding at speed, they were told to ride in a rhythm, and they think it is riding in top gear around the course.
 The very good riders can change gear without it being perceptible.
 It is upsetting to hear experienced riders saying that they ‘just’ galloped at fences.
 It is necessary to look for a distance and the strides need to be fixed, by either holding the horse, or putting a bit more leg pressure.”

 more follows